prashant-kikani/prashant-kikani.github.io/_posts/2021-8-7-multiverse.markdown

 What he is essentially saying is that the universe can't be non-deterministic.

-But Schrödinger's equation and other quantum mechanics' theories were pretty successful at predicting outcomes of the experiments.
+But Schrödinger's equation and other quantum mechanics theories were pretty successful at predicting the outcomes of the experiments.

-Here comes the counter intuitive part.
-How come the theory which says the particle is in a probability distribution i.e. it's wave function can be true; when we look/find/locate the particle, we get it at a single point in space instead of the distribution.
+Here comes the counterintuitive part.
+How come the theory which says the particle is in a probability distribution i.e. its wave function can be true; when we look/find/locate the particle, we get it at a single point in space instead of the distribution?

 This is called the <b>superposition</b>.